Darkkid819/spammer/README.md

 # Discord Spam Bot

-This is a simple Python script that you can use to annoy your friends on Discord
+This is a Python script that you can use to annoy your friends on Discord

 ## Installation